Theresa Saldana: Stalking incident

-On March 15, 1982, Saldana was stalked by Arthur Richard Jackson, a 46-year-old drifter from Aberdeen, Scotland.
+Saldana was stalked by Arthur Richard Jackson, a 46-year-old drifter from Aberdeen, Scotland.
 Jackson became obsessed with Saldana after seeing her in the 1980 films Defiance and Raging Bull.
 He hired a private investigator who obtained the unlisted phone number of Saldana's mother.
 Jackson then called Saldana's mother and posed as Martin Scorsese's assistant, saying he needed Saldana's residential address in order to contact her for replacing an actress in a film role in Europe.